KartikeyMish/Senal/Readme.md

 - scikit-learn
 - requests

-To install aal the required libraries use following command in terminal.
+To install all the required libraries use following command in terminal.
 ```
 s pip install -r requirements.txt
 ```